spookylukey/django-htmx-patterns/approach.rst

 Using CBVs will seriously hinder you in both these.

-In my experience so far, the best patterns for using htmx are likely to be project specific.
-In addition, while both Django and htmx are mature, the best patterns to use for the combination of these two is still an area for growth and needs refining.
+In my experience so far, the best patterns for using htmx are likely to be project specific — most of the ones documented here have worked across several projects, but may not fit everywhere.
+While both Django and htmx are mature, the best patterns for the combination of these two is still an area for growth and needs refining.
 So for now I’m suggesting that if you like anything you see in this repo, you should: